My Personal Journey

 Meditation has been my most constant and supportive mental health practice since falling in love with it in 2012.
 I view meditation, too, as a form of Earth connection, as we tune into the reality of what is showing up in a given moment, for ourselves and for the larger organism of the Earth that we all belong to.
 I incorporate mindfulness into my work in different ways, for clients who have familiarity with mindfulness practice and for those who just want to dip in a toe.

-The healers who have helped me personally the most have not necessarily been psychotherapists.
+The healers who have helped me the most have not necessarily been psychotherapists.
 Some were acupuncturists, osteopaths, or yoga teachers.
 Others were work colleagues, gym coaches, or dear friends.
-Healing does not necessarily fit inside the box of a professional relationship, a healing retreat, or the label of any activity associated with ‘therapy’ or ‘self-help’.
+Healing does not necessarily fit inside the box of a professional relationship, a healing retreat, or activities labeled as ‘therapy’ or ‘self-help’.

 Healing is an organic process that unfolds in the everyday moments of life.